LARAMediaGroup/web-analyzer-api/wordpress-plugin/web-analyzer/README.txt

 * Initial release

 == Upgrade Notice ==

+= 1.2.0 =
+Important update with enhanced debugging capabilities to help troubleshoot connection issues.
+The new diagnostic tools make it much easier to identify and resolve API configuration problems.

 = 1.1.0 =
 Major improvement to the Block Editor integration with smart text finding and precise link insertion capabilities.